bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 NOTE: _Almost every web application has to deal with authorization and authentication.
 Instead of rolling your own, it is advisable to use common plug-ins.
 But keep them up-to-date, too.
 A few additional precautions can make your application even more secure._

-There are a number of authentication plug-ins for Rails available.
+There are a number of authentication plug-ins for Quails available.
 Good ones, such as the popular [devise](https://github.com/plataformatec/devise) and [authlogic](https://github.com/binarylogic/authlogic), store only encrypted passwords, not plain-text passwords.
-In Rails 3.1 you can use the built-in `has_secure_password` method which has similar features.
+In Quails 3.1 you can use the built-in `has_secure_password` method which has similar features.

 Every new user gets an activation code to activate their account when they get an e-mail with a link in it.
 After activating the account, the activation_code columns will be set to NULL in the database.
 If someone requested a URL like these, they would be logged in as the first activated user found in the database (and chances are that this is the administrator):